 Sponsorships and Donations

 We want to strengthen Prairie communities in which we do business – and to do that, we need to be active participants.
 Peavey Mart supports our local communities and encourages participation and involvement of local folks with local causes.
-The need is great, and we are a proud supporter of:
+The need is great, so please contact us well in advance of your event since budgets may already be allocated.
+Peavey Mart is a proud supporter of:

 4-H Alberta, 4-H Saskatchewan, 4-H Manitoba, 4-H BC – North Thompson